Review written by @Precogvision

 The IER-Z1R follows a more V-shaped tuning, and its bass is hands-down the best bass response in an IEM there is.
 The bass transients are nothing short of incredibly dense and meaty even for a dynamic driver, and it’s responsible for my frequent distinction of “for a BA” when describing the U12t’s bass.
-The IER-Z1R has something of a lower-midrange suckout that’s unpleasantly gritty at times, followed by a strong rise to the upper-midrange.
-Its treble is characterized by heavy amounts of lower-treble impact; much more than the U12t’s.
+The IER-Z1R has something of a lower-midrange suckout that’s unpleasantly gritty at times, followed by a rise to the upper-midrange that I also find contentious.
+Its treble is characterized by heavy amounts of lower-treble impact and terrific reverb, much more than the U12t’s.
 It stands that the U12t is the better-tuned, safer IEM in this reviewer’s opinion.

 Intangibly, though, the IER-Z1R is something special.
 While it’s eclipsed by the U12t in terms of detail retrieval, the IER-Z1R’s sheer resolution is incredibly good, especially given that its transient attack seems skewed to the slower side of things.
 And if the U12t’s calling card is its impressive dynamic range, the IER-Z1R’s would be its staging capabilities.
 It’s stage distribution is unabashedly sonic-wall free with exceptional height, and the result is a larger-than-life presentation that...well, simply makes you feel like a king.

-There’s really nothing quite like it, and between the two I’m inclined to say that my preferences do indeed skew toward the IER-Z1R.
-If you listen to a lot of EDM, K-pop, and J-pop like I do, it’s a terrific IEM.
+While I'm more of a U12t boi these days, there's nothing quite like the IER-Z1R.
 The only problem?
 I can’t listen to it for more than an hour at a time!
 The IER-Z1R’s fit is atrocious, and as such, I struggle to confidently recommend it without a solid demo session.